agrinko/jquery-contenteditable/README.md

 #### cancel

-`Type: String|JQuery|HTMLElement`
+Type: `String|JQuery|HTMLElement`
-`Default: "a"`
+Default: `"a"`

 Refers to an element inside of the widget, which shouldn't trigger editable mode.
 E.g. you may want to open link by click instead editing it.
 See more in demo.

 Default value `a` refers to all links inside of editable element.

-#### timeout
+#### saveDelay

-`Type: boolean|number`
+Type: `boolean|number`
-`Default: false`
+Default: `false`

-Indicates a delay in milliseconds before calling `apply` callback, when no typing occurs during this delay.
+Indicates a delay in milliseconds before calling `save` callback, when no typing occurs during this delay.
 Similar to delay of `_.debounce()` method in *UnderscoreJS*.

 You may want to periodically store intermediate value during edition, e.g. in Local Storage or on server to not lose it accidentally.
-Callback `apply` is used for this purpose.
+Callback `save` is used for this purpose.
 But in order to not call it on each keypress, you may want to set a delay.
-Use `timeout` property to specify this delay.
+Use `saveDelay` property to specify this delay.

-Default value `false` means no intermediate saving and only invoking `apply` after the end of editing.
+Default value `false` means no intermediate saving and only invoking `save` after the end of editing.
 Set it to 0 for no delay in intermediate saving.

 #### multiline

-`Type: boolean`
+Type: `boolean`
-`Default: false`
+Default: `false`

 Indicates whether to allow multiline editing.